-Select the Prestaged Winclone image you created and select the size of the Boot Camp partition you want to created (or use an existing partition if Boot Camp partition already exists):
+Select the Prestaged Winclone image you created and select the size of the Boot Camp partition you want to create (or use an existing partition if a Boot Camp partition already exists):

 Click Create Package, give the package a name, and Save:

 Once the package has been created, it can now be deployed.

 Copy the package to a Mac that needs Windows 10 installed via SCCM and install the package.
 The package will create the Boot Camp partition and install WinPE.
 Boot into Windows by rebooting while holding the option key and selecting Windows; you may also select Windows as the Startup Disk from System Preferences.

 The Mac will boot into the WinPE environment and allow you to select the Boot Camp task sequence.
 Once the Task Sequence is run, Windows 10 and the other steps specified in the Task Sequence will be installed on the single Boot Camp partition, overwriting the WinPE environment.

 If a new Windows image needs to be installed, the same package can be installed; any changes to the Task Sequence or media in SCCM will be used instead of the resources on the Prestaged media.
 If resources change significantly, a new Prestaged media can be created to speed deployment, since the resources will be precached for quick deployment.